Banana Ball Brings Back the Indianapolis Clowns

 The Clowns will be coached by Errick Foxx, who has been part of the Bananas coaching staff since 2018.
 Foxx will be joined by Primetime coach and former Philadelphia Phillies World Series champion and National League MVP, Ryan Howard.

-One of those was Hank Aaron, who launched his professional career with the Clowns in 1952.
+Hank Aaron launched his professional career with the Clowns in 1952.
+He was a teenager when he arrived and still held the bat handle with his left hand on top of his right.
+That was corrected with the Clowns, and the young shortstop had a game where he went 6-9 and blasted one of his first home runs.
 Aaron’s stay was brief — just three months — before the Boston Braves purchased his contract for $10,000.
 Twenty-two years later, he became the all-time home run king when he swatted his 715th home run to break Babe Ruth’s record.

 The Clowns also broke barriers beyond the diamond.
 In 1953, Toni Stone became the first woman to play professional baseball when she joined the team.
 The following year, Mamie “Peanut” Johnson and Connie Morgan followed suit, while Nancy Miller made history as the first female umpire in professional baseball.